Wednesday, August 19, 2009

 What's Web 3.0?
 Wait, what's Web 2.0?

 Like any good researcher I decided to Google Web 2.0 and came across the TechRepublic.
 As the name suggests these guys are a republic of techies who seem to know what they're talking about.
-But even techxperts were having a bit of trouble defining Web 2.0.
-Techie Ramon Padilla most aptly described it as:
+But even techxperts were having trouble defining Web 2.0.
+Ramon Padilla most aptly described it as:

 (a) just a buzz word that means nothing at all